mohithaa-p/Emergency-App/README.md

 # Emergency-App
-Install Flutter SDK and Node Js.\n
+Install Flutter SDK and Node Js.
-Save the flutter folder in c drive and node js in the program files folder.\n Save path variables - C:\flutter\bin and C:\Program Files\nodejs
+Save the flutter folder in c drive and node js in the program files folder.
+Save path variables - C:\flutter\bin and C:\Program Files\nodejs